apache/spark/docs/structured-streaming-programming-guide.md

 ### Limitation of global watermark

-In Append mode, some stateful operations could emit rows older than current watermark plus allowed late record delay, which are "late rows" in downstream stateful operations (as Spark uses global watermark) and these rows can be discarded.
+In Append mode, if a stateful operation emits rows older than current watermark plus allowed late record delay, they will be "late rows" in downstream stateful operations (as Spark uses global watermark).
+Note that these rows may be discarded.
-This is a limitation of global watermark, and it could bring correctness issue.
+This is a limitation of a global watermark, and it could potentially cause a correctness issue.

-Spark will check the logical plan of query and log warning when Spark detects such pattern.
+Spark will check the logical plan of query and log a warning when Spark detects such a pattern.

-Any of the following stateful operation(s) after any of below stateful operations can have this issue:
+Any of the stateful operation(s) after any of below stateful operations can have this issue:

 * streaming aggregation in Append mode
 * stream-stream outer join
-* `mapGroupsWithState` and `flatMapGroupsWithState` in Append mode (depending on the implementation of state function)
+* `mapGroupsWithState` and `flatMapGroupsWithState` in Append mode (depending on the implementation of the state function)

-As Spark cannot check the state function of `mapGroupsWithState`/`flatMapGroupsWithState`, Spark assumes that the state function could emit late rows if the operator uses Append mode.
+As Spark cannot check the state function of `mapGroupsWithState`/`flatMapGroupsWithState`, Spark assumes that the state function emits late rows if the operator uses Append mode.

 There's a known workaround: split your streaming query into multiple queries per stateful operator, and ensure end-to-end exactly once per query.
 Ensuring end-to-end exactly once for the last query is optional.